Prince Philippe, Count of Paris

-Prince Philippe of Orléans, Count of Paris (Louis Philippe Albert; 24 August 1838 – 8 September 1894), was disputedly King of the French on 24 February 1848 as Louis Philippe II, although he was never officially proclaimed as such.
+Prince Philippe of Orléans, Count of Paris (Louis Philippe Albert; 24 August 1838 – 8 September 1894), was disputedly King of the French from 24 to 26 February 1848 as Louis Philippe II, although he was never officially proclaimed as such.
 He was the grandson of Louis Philippe I, King of the French.
 He was the Count of Paris as Orléanist claimant to the French throne from 1848 until his death.
 From 1883, when his cousin Henri, Count of Chambord died, he was often referred to by Orléanists and a large faction of Legitimists as Philippe VII.

 Early life

 Prince Philippe became the Prince Royal, heir apparent to the throne, when his father, Prince Ferdinand Philippe, Duke of Orléans, died in a carriage accident in 1842.
 Although there was some effort during the day of the abdication of his grandfather in 1848 to put him on the throne under the name of Louis-Philippe II, with his mother (Duchess Helene of Mecklenburg-Schwerin) as Regent, this came to nothing.
 They fled, and the French Second Republic was proclaimed.